Skip to main content

 Who can sue in a Florida wrongful death case?

-What kinds of damages are recoverable in a Florida wrongful death claim?
+What damages CAN I GET in a wrongful death claim?

 Client Review